 You can check how many links any given page has via Google Search Console.

-Meaning, you can still rank high-up even with a high bounce rate.
+That means you can still rank high up on the SERPs even with a high bounce rate.

 Speaking of the bounce rate, you’ll see that some of your web pages have a higher-than-average bounce rate (70%+).